marczak10/NBA-Stats-Inflation/README.md

 # 🏀 NBA Statistics Inflation Analysis

 Welcome to the **NBA Statistics Inflation Analysis** project repository!
 This project conducts an Exploratory Data Analysis (EDA) using Python to explore and understand the phenomenon of statistics inflation across different NBA seasons.
-The analysis focuses on identifying trends in player performance metrics such as scoring, assists, rebounds, and more.
+The analysis focuses on identifying trends in player performance metrics such as scoring, 3 point shooting, pace and many more!

 ---